 When I was just married and was quite naive when it came to investing, a gentleman from a very large insurance company sold me on the value of whole life insurance as an investment tool and as a way to protect my wife in case something goes wrong.
 Lots of flashy graphs showing how it becomes self-sustaining, and all of that stuff.

-This was a mistake on my part, if I had bought term insurance at the time (I was in my 20’s) I should have paid somewhere around $10-15 per month but I was paying upwards of $50 to $75 a month (I don’t remember the exact amount it was way too much).
+This was a mistake on my part.
+If I had bought term insurance at the time (I was in my 20’s) I should have paid somewhere around $10-15 per month.
+I was paying upwards of $50 to $75 a month, approximately.

-I thought this was investing, but I finally met someone who set me on the straight and narrow, and I cancelled the policy, but if I had invested the $40 or so extra I paid a month in an RRSP back then, I’d be much better off now.
-The good part of it is that I realized my mistake and corrected it, or I’d be looking at this “investment” wondering why I did this.
+I thought this was investing.
+Someone set me on the straight and narrow, and I cancelled the policy.
+If I had invested the $40 extra I paid a month in an RRSP I’d be much better off now.
+The good part is that I realized my mistake and corrected it.
 Mistakes happen, but that is why pencils have erasers.

 4. Not Understanding the Tools Available